degordian/bornfight-shopify-starter/README.md

 ## Creating new Shopify project with bornfight-shopify-starter
 1) Create development store
 2) Open terminal and Projects/Work folder
-3) Run `yarn create slate-theme [THEME_NAME] degordian/bornfight-shopify-starter`
+3) Run `yarn create slate-theme [THEME_NAME] degordian/bornfight-shopify-starter` .
-For example `yarn create slate-theme my-new-theme degordian/bornfight-shopify-starter` Project should now be ready to go, with installed npm
+For example: `yarn create slate-theme my-new-theme degordian/bornfight-shopify-starter` Project should now be ready to go, with installed npm
 4) Open project in PHP storm and run `yarn zip`, that will build and zip the files as a Shopify theme.
-5) Upload that theme to developemnt store from first step (Online store > Themes > Upload theme), publish it.
+5) Upload that theme to development store from first step (Online store > Themes > Upload theme), publish it.
 6) Get theme ID - when theme is published it will be on the first place in theme list, click Actions > Edit code.
 This will open Shopify code editor, theme ID is last set of numbers in browser url after /themes/.
 For example `https://your-shop-name.myshopify.com/admin/themes/20842139465` .
 So theme ID here is `20842139465`.
 You will need this when you connect online theme with local theme.
 7) Create a new private app by navigating to your store’s private apps page (Apps > Manage private apps), giving the private app a name and setting the Theme templates and theme assets to “Read and write”.
 This will generate a password needed for connecting online theme with local theme.
 8) Go back to PHP storm and find and edit `.env` file, this is config file for connecting local theme with development store